 Actually, it’s easier to explain this situation with an image:

 That’s not to say you need access to all three stores.
 Outside of a handful of high-profile exclusives—some of which are for a limited time—SteamVR and Oculus Home already have lots of overlap in their software selection.
 The same will probably be true with the Windows Store once its VR wares arrive.

 Vive vs. Oculus vs. Windows Mixed Reality: What else?

 There is one wild card here, which is the “Mixed Reality” element of Microsoft’s scheme.

 The name hints at a platform not just for virtual reality, but for augmented reality, with holographic images mapped onto the real world.
 Microsoft has said it wants to allow for such applications in the future, but it’s unclear when that will be, given that the first wave of Mixed Reality headsets will be VR-only.
 They’re not “Mixed Reality” at all.
 Buying any of these headsets with the expectation of more than VR would be unwise.

 For that matter, this blow-by-blow comparison isn’t the same as a proper review of each headset.
-Read our full reviews of the HTC Vive and Oculus Rift to see what using one of these headsets is like.
+Read our full reviews of the HTC Vive, Vive Pro, Oculus Rift, and Windows Mixed Reality to see what using one of these headsets is like.
 Spoiler: We prefer the Vive’s fully room-scale experience, though the Oculus Rift’s new $400 price point is awfully compelling.
-Check back for more coverage of Windows Mixed Reality as we start to get our hands on the headsets.

 Below: Watch PCWorld use four HTC Vive headsets on a single Core i9 PC.